matt-black/pyspim/docs/packages/napari-pyspim/overview.md

 # Napari PySPIM Plugin

-The Napari PySPIM plugin provides an interactive graphical user interface for processing SPIM data within the Napari viewer.
+Interactive graphical interface for processing SPIM data within Napari.

 ## Overview

 The plugin integrates seamlessly with Napari, providing a tabbed interface for all SPIM processing steps.
 It leverages the core PySPIM package for processing while offering an intuitive GUI for parameter adjustment and result visualization.

-*Overview of the PySPIM napari plugin showing the complete workflow interface*

 ## Features